luvnft/astro-hahz/src/content/blog/01-hahz-live-tv-streaming-app-is-launched/index.md

 Hahz.live TV is here, setting a new standard for live-streaming platforms with a unique focus on spirituality, purpose-driven content, and blockchain-powered engagement.
 But that's not all—it also rewards viewers with crypto, including Bitcoin and NFTs, just for tuning in.
 At the helm of this historic launch is none other than **Hassan "Hahz" Terry**, aka **The Wizard of Hahz**, a blockchain thought leader transforming the way we experience wealth, education, and digital economies.

+You can book the Wizard of Hahz for spiritual advice on [HealXYZ](https://healxyz.com)for 30-60-90 minutes live on [Hahz.live TV](https://tv.hahz.live).

 ---

 ## Features of Hahz.live TV Compared to Other Platforms